stackforward/robopost-python-client/README.md

 print("Scheduled GMB Offer Post:", scheduled_gmb_offer)
 ```

-This creates an **offer**-type GMB post, displays the coupon code and offer details, and includes a “Shop” CTA button that links to your e-commerce or landing page.
+This creates an **offer**-type GMB post, displaying the coupon code and offer details, and includes a “Shop” CTA button that links to your e-commerce or landing page.

 ---